Hollywood Heads To Cannes As Off-screen Drama Soars - UrduPoint

 But darker, off-screen plotlines have emerged on the eve of the festival's 77th edition.

-Rasoulof had been under pressure from Iranian authorities to withdraw his latest film, "The Seed of the Sacred Fig", from Cannes.
+Rasoulof, who had been under pressure from Iranian authorities to withdraw his latest film, "The Seed of the Sacred Fig", from Cannes, urged the world film community to support his colleagues.

-"I am grateful to my friends, acquaintances, and people who kindly, selflessly, and sometimes by risking their lives, helped me get out of the border and reach a safe place on the difficult and long path of this journey," he wrote on Instagram.

-Rasoulof's lawyer Babak Paknia told AFP that the director plans to attend the festival for the premiere next week.
+"My thoughts go to every single one of them and I fear for their safety and well-being," Rasoulof said, in a statement to AFP.

+Cannes director Thierry Fremaux said the festival was working with the French foreign ministry in the hope of ensuring Rasoulof can attend his premiere next week.
+Rasoulof's statement said he did not yet know if he can attend.

-Meanwhile, France's film industry is in the midst of a belated #MeToo reckoning, with a string of accusations against its biggest star, Gerard Depardieu, and rumours in the run-up to Cannes of more accusations to come against high-profile figures.
+Meanwhile, France's film industry is in the midst of a belated #MeToo reckoning, with a string of accusations against its biggest star, Gerard Depardieu, and rumours that more big Names will face accusations.

-Actor Judith Godreche, who has accused two directors of assaulting her when she was a teenager, is presenting a short film, "Moi Aussi" (Me Too) aimed at encouraging more women to come forward.

-On Monday, nine women accused Alain Sarde, a major French film producer, of having raped or sexually assaulted them.

 "But it's also supposed to be a festive moment... and I've only got four minutes," she told AFP.

-Adding to the off-screen drama, a group of festival employees have called for a strike over pay and conditions that could cause disruption at the event.
+Adding to the off-screen drama, a group of festival employees have called for a strike over pay and conditions that could cause disruption.

-Festival head Fremaux insisted the focus this year will be squarely on the movies.

-"No controversies come from the festival," he told reporters.
-"We have taken care to ensure the main reason we're all here is cinema."

 Recent Stories